Center for MH in Schools & Student/Learning Supports

 You can also post a message on our Net Exchange message board.
 Just send a note to the Center and we'll post your request for assistance for others to see and respond to.
 And use our Facebook page -- access from our homepage.

-And, of course, as needed, feel free to contact us and any of the many technical assistance centers (many of which are listed on our website in our Gateway to Links)
+And, of course, as needed, feel free to contact us and any of the many technical assistance centers (many of which are listed on our website in our Gateway Links)

 TA requests to the Center and requests to be on our emailing updates can be directed to Ltaylor@ucla.edu